mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 std dev              38.08 μs   (28.36 μs ..
 58.38 μs)
 ```

-As expected, inlining gives only marginal improvement in this case.
+As expected, `INLINEABLE` gives only marginal improvement in this case.
+Its
+real value is that the worker's body is now available for cross-module
+inlining and specialization, as we'll see shortly.

 It turns out that inlining is not the only thing that requires access to the
 function body to work; some other optimizations do as well.
 The `INLINEABLE`